 Tenon and dovetail saws are often referred to as ‘back saws’ because they both have a metal or wooden spine running along the back of their blade.

 What is a fretsaw?

-The fretsaw is a saw used for intricate cutting work, which often incorporates tight curves.
+The fretsaw is a saw used for intricate cutting work, often incorporating tight curves.

 What are the different types of teeth blades?

-There are two major kinds: wood blades and metal blades.
+There are two significant kinds: wood blades and metal blades.